HerveZu/SafeNodes/README.md

 var blueprintRuntime = scope.Resolve<IBlueprintRuntime>();
 Console.WriteLine("Runtime ...");

 // this is your blueprint definition.
-Use the API references in it. var blueprint = new Blueprint
+// use the API references here. var blueprint = new Blueprint
 {
     Event = new BlueprintEvent